logo

 Is in / Is not in

-If you choose is in or is not in you can input multiple values.
+You can input multiple values if you choose is in or is not in.
 Rows will show if they match ANY of the values.
-In our example above, rows will show if the product type is either 'Art' or 'Clothing'.
+In our example above, rows will show whether the product type is 'Art' or 'Clothing'.

 Similarly, you can use is not in to find rows that don't match ANY of the values (in other words, rows that match NONE of the values).

-Is in and Is not in also allow the use of special built-in operands: [Unknown] and <empty>.
+Is in and Is not in also allow special built-in operands: [Unknown] and <empty>.

 Image without caption